dengLawrence/WARP-Project/README.md

 - Sprint 3 README.md updates: Everyone
 <br><br>

-- Add more to the README including knowledge of the bug output (& incorrect ";" in TestBug), explanations of design decisions, more specific on task designation, etc.
-- Update the sequence diagram to include VisualizationObject and the calls to fileVisualization() & displayVisualization().
-- Update the UML class diagrams when finalized on implementation.
-- Generate JavaDoc when finalized with comments.
-- Uncomment / add tests to ChannelVisualizationTest now that ChannelAnalysis is implemented.
-	- FIX ChannelVisualizationTest
-- Organize test classes
-- **JUnit tests for ChannelAnalysis.** Ideas: Some tests where it checks against the exact output of the files found on ICON (ExampleX, TestBug).
-Some tests where we create our own ProgramSchedule and add things like channel conflicts.
-Make sure to test each method, so buildChannelAnalysisTable() and setTableEntry() will have their own tests.

 **Other Project Artifacts:** <br>
 See *Project Plan Files*:
 - UML Sequence Diagram (*WSD.txt* and *WSD.png*)